sailpoint-oss/isc-community-toolbox/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag `enhancement`.
+If you have a suggestion to improve this project, please fork the repo and create a pull request.
+You can also make a suggestion by opening an issue with the tag `enhancement`.
 Don't forget to give the project a star!
 Thanks again!

+Follow these steps to make contributions:

-1. Fork the Project
+1. Fork the project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch: `git checkout -b feature/AmazingFeature`
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes: `git commit -m 'Add some AmazingFeature'`
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch: `git push origin feature/AmazingFeature`
-5. Open a Pull Request
+5. Open a pull request.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>